SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 The container the target game entity will be inserted into.
 A `Storage` ability with this container must be enabled.

 **storage_elements**
 The set of game entities that can be inserted into the container.
-The container must define a corresponding `StorageElement` for the `GameEntity` objects.
+The container must allow the `GameEntity` objects.

 ## ability.type.Constructable